BonsaiDen/JavaScript-Garden/doc/arrayctor.md

 ### Best practices

-The use of the `Array` constructor should be avoided if possible, the `[]` is definitely favored here.
+The use of the `Array` constructor should be avoided if possible.
+The `[]` notation is definitely preferred here.